momentumdevelopment/momentum/README.md

 # Information:

 The Click GUI bind is comma `,`.
-You can change this or any other keybind in the Minecraft controls menu.
+You can change this or any other keybind in the controls menu.

 # Features